erfanrajati/Automata-Illustration/README.md

 ways to ocontribute:
-NOTE: if you want to contribute, add another branch with your name on it.

 I'm looking to expand my project in these ways:
 1. enhancing user experience
 2. implementing better visualization for automata using matplotlib